-It is commonly accepted that identity or a sense of self is constructed by and through narrative the stories we tell ourselves and each other about our lives.
+It is commonly accepted that identity or a sense of self is constructed by and through narrative – the stories we tell each other and ourselves about our lives.
 This module explores the complex relationships that exist between memory, nostalgia, writing and identity in a range of twentieth-century autobiographical and first- and third-person fictional works in French.
 These texts foreground issues of childhood, memory, history, and trauma in the construction of identity.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment